receptron/graphai/packages/graphai/README.md

  ... --> query(query)
 ```

-This mechanism does not only allows devleoper to reuse code, but also makes it possible to execute the child graph on another machine using a "remote" agent (which will be released later), enabling the *distributed execution* of nested graphs.
+This mechanism does not only allow devleoper to reuse code, but also make it possible to execute the child graph on another machine using a "remote" agent, enabling the *distributed execution* of nested graphs.

 ### Loop